-Implementations of any of the techniques discussed above 65 may include a method or process, a system or apparatus, or computer software on a computer-accessible medium.
+Implementations of the techniques discussed above may include a method or process, a system or apparatus, or computer software on a computer-accessible medium.

 The details of one or more of the implementations are set forth in the accompanying drawings and description below.
-Other features will be apparent from the description and drawings, and from the claims.
+Other features will be apparent from the description and 15 drawings, and from the claims.

-DESCRIPTION OF DRAWINGS
+DESCRIPTION OF THE DRAWINGS

-FIGS. 1, 2 and 5 are diagrams of user interfaces for an instant messaging service capable of enabling a user to project an avatar for self-expression.
+FIGS. 1, 2 and 5 are diagrams of user interfaces for an online conversations between two or more people who have 20 instant messaging service capable of enabling a user to project an avatar for self-expression.